DO WE HAVE A SEPARATE 'SOUL'?

 Now the clearest verse in the New Testament which confirms what happens when we die is found in the book of Acts.
 Take a look at this clear Bible verse that cannot be taken any other way, other than the simple truth which it reveals:

 Acts 2:29,34 ...'Men and brethren, let me freely speak unto you of the patriarch David, that he is both dead and buried, and his sepulchre is with us unto this day.
 For David is not ascended into the heavens.'

 For David is NOT ascended into the heavens.

 Spiritualism is a fast growing form of religion, and the only reason for that is because of this false teaching of when you die you live on as a 'spirit being'.
 Friend this is a false teaching and the Bible shows it to be false.
 We can find out the truth about death and what happens when we die by opening our hearts to the truth of God's clear Word in the Bible.
-I believe Satan is going to use this false teaching of living on as a spirit being after death to deceive many people during the end times.
+I believe Satan is going to use this false teaching of the immortal soul to deceive many people during the end times.
 But we can escape all deceptions if we will be grounded on the Rock of Truth in the Bible.

 James 5:7 ...'Be patient therefore, brethren, unto the coming of the Lord.'